madara-tribe/CoreML-Coginito-PX3/README.md

 # How to Use
+1. install AWS API by podfile

-0. make Amazon Cognito ID Pool at AWS Cognito and create bucket at S3
+2. make Amazon Cognito ID Pool at AWS Cognito and create bucket at S3
-1. select Photo
+3. select Photo
-2. Predict image by ResNet50 as you like
+4. Predict image by ResNet50 as you like
-3. input image name and label as upload name
+5. input image name and label as upload name
-4. upload photo and label with name
+6. upload photo and label with name to S3 bucket

 # PX3 - Putting into action